h15200/notes/system-design.md

 - if set up correctly, a main db failure will seamlessly be taken over by the replica until the main is back online again. once it's back, the main will resume as the primary db
 - two ways
   1. leader-follower replication
+  - the majority of db replication is leader-follower, especially if you only have 1 data center. multi-leader should only be used in special circumstances in multi-data center systems
   - leader usually keeps a `row based log` that describes each row, and the follower reads from it. `CDC` is generally done this way as well The old way was to use the write-ahead log which contained low level byte